leanderseige/cdvost2018_iiifworkshop/README.md

 Leander Seige, seige@ub.uni-leipzig.de

 This notebook collects IIIF Image API resources from the National Gallery of Arts and builts two simple yet funny demo applications using IIIF resources on the fly.
+Beware!
+This project does not intend to show beautiful code.
+It contains some quick and dirty hacks to demonstrate IIIF features in a non-scientific way.

 ![Demo Picture](demo1.png) ![Demo Picture](demo2.png) ![Demo Picture](demo3.png) ![Demo Picture](demo4.png)